LSBU banner

 The Great Pause: A Virtual Exhibition

-To mark this, and more importantly so that we can start a similar mobilisation for climate change, we asked our staff, students and local community to submit a photo that captures a moment in time of their experience of lockdown/quarantine.
-It could be anything from a noticeable positive change in the environment, something they’ve created or an act of kindness or an image that captures their feelings.
+To mark this event, and more importantly so that we can start a similar mobilisation for climate change, we asked each of our staff, students and members of the local community to submit a photo that captures a moment in time of their experience of the lockdown/quarantine.
+It could be anything from a noticeable positive change in the environment, something they have created or an act of kindness or an image that captures their feelings.

-This is an opportunity to see some of the photos they have taken during this period of relative stillness.
+This is an opportunity to see some of the photos they had taken during the period of relative stillness.
 Jasmine Pradissitto also shares her video ‘700 Million Breathes’.

 Jasmine Video final to share from Jasmine Pradissitto on Vimeo.